sirina-gubaidullina/twitter-clone/README.md

 - View the main page, which contains all the posts.
 - Sorting tweets.
 - View the post individually.
+- Authentication: users can sign up, log in and log out.
+- Change Password: users can update their passwords.
-- Tweeting: you can post tweets and add emojy.
+- Tweeting: users can post tweets and add emojy and delete tweets.
-- Comments: you can post comments.
+- Comments: users can post comments.
 - Responsive Design: optimized for viewing on both desktop and mobile devices.